trigger-corp/trigger.io-display/module/docs/index.md

 :   * `not-fullscreen`: equivalent to non-fullscreen operation on iOS 5 or 6; the statusbar is shown and has a background which can be customised with the [topbar](/modules/topbar/current/) module.
     * `no-statusbar`: equivalent to fullscreen operation on iOS 5 or 6: the statusbar is not shown at all
     * `webview-under-statusbar`: your app covers the full screen (as with `no-statusbar`), but the statusbar information is shown floating over it with a higher z-index.

+###Orientations

+iPhone, iPad, Android
+:	Set the default orientation lock on a per platform basis.
+	These options can be set to any of `"any"`, `"portrait"` or `"landscape"` to limit the orientations usable by the app.

+###Statusbar

+Android 5.0 +
+:   Enter an RGB colour string, e.g. `"#FFFF00"` to set the colour of the status bar.

 ##API